Partnership

 Vitae Catholica

-- Theology of the Bodyregimen sanitatis, Catholic bioethics
+- Theology of the Body study materials

 - Authored by Prof. Dana Rodriguez, PhD, PNP-BC, and Zeus Rodriguez

-Teaches the Mind
+Forms the Mind

 Language, logic, rhetoric, mathematics, music, literature, history, the sciences — inside a Christian classical frame.